yusufzerdazi/dream-tracker/README.md

 1. Create GitHub repository secrets:
    - `AZURE_FUNCTIONAPP_PUBLISH_PROFILE`: Azure Function App publish profile
-   - Add application settings in the Azure portal:
-     - `GoogleEmail`: Your Google email
-     - `GooglePassword`: Your Google app password

 2. Push your changes to the main branch or manually trigger the "Deploy DreamTracker to Azure Functions" workflow.